 Editor's note: This article is part of a series on earthquake preparation.
 Read the rest of the articles here.

 Joe Dougherty is a preparedness expert and spokesman for the Utah Division of Emergency Management and Be Ready Utah.
-Email your tips to him at email@example.com.
-Daily preparedness tips at Twitter.com/bereadyutah.
+Email your tips to firstname.lastname@example.org.
+Daily preparedness tips are at twitter.com/bereadyutah.